orchest/orchest/docs/source/fundamentals/pipelines.rst

 * Interactive runs inside the pipeline editor.
 * Job runs (see :ref:`job <jobs>`).

 Interactive runs are a great way to rapidly prototype your Pipeline.
 When using Jupyter Notebook ``.ipynb`` files, Pipeline steps are actively changed as if running individual cells in JupyterLab.
-The output of pipeline steps is stored when you run a step as part of an :ref:session <interactive session>.
+The output of pipeline steps is stored when you run a step as part of a :ref:`session <interactive session>`.
 This lets you run just the parts of the Pipeline that you're working rather than the entirety.
 You can access these outputs directly from within the JupyterLab kernel for notebook based steps.

 Data passing
 ------------

 Pipelines can pass data between steps.
 For example, in an ETL pipeline, data can be passed between individual extract, transform and load steps.

 Data is passed using the :ref:`Orchest SDK <orchest sdk>`: